chainpoint/chainpoint-cli/README.md

 ## Usage

 You can get an overview of the CLI usage by typing the command (`chp`).
-The Node that the CLI will communicate with will be chosen from those advertised as healthy on the network.
+The Gateway that the CLI will communicate with will be chosen from those advertised as healthy on the network.

 On first use, the CLI will create a `~/.chainpoint/cli` directory where it will store its `chainpoint-proofs.db` file.
 The database file will be managed for you and it is not recommended to modify it yourself.
-The database stores a record of every hash you submit, which Node it was submitted to, and a copy of the proofs.
-You can create a `cli.config` file in this directory with a `CHAINPOINT_NODE_API_BASE_URI=` value if you'd like to permanently specify a Node of your own choosing.
+The database stores a record of every hash you submit, which Gateway it was submitted to, and a copy of the proofs.
+You can create a `cli.config` file in this directory with a `CHAINPOINT_NODE_API_BASE_URI=` value if you'd like to permanently specify a Gateway of your own choosing.

 ```
 $ chp
 Usage: chp <command> [options] <argument>

 Commands:
-  submit    submit a hash to be anchored (3x Nodes default)
+  submit    submit a hash to be anchored
   update    retrieve an updated proof for your hash(es), if available
   verify    verify a proof's anchor claims
   evaluate  evaluate and display a proof's anchor claims